 Enduring Legacy

 The legacy of the New England colonies continues to shape the region today.
-From its historic towns and landmarks to its emphasis on education and civic engagement, New England remains a region with a strong sense of identity and a deep appreciation for its past.
+Practically speaking, from its historic towns and landmarks to its emphasis on education and civic engagement, New England remains a region with a strong sense of identity and a deep appreciation for its past.
 The values of self-governance, religious freedom, and intellectual curiosity, which were central to the founding of the New England colonies, continue to resonate in American society.

 Trends and Latest Developments in New England